| Patents protect new technical inventions. They confer to

 inventions contrary to public policy or

-morality animal and plant varieties.
+moralityanimal and plant varieties.

 Under certain circumstances, patents are available for

+inventions in the field of microbiology and biotechnology and Computer programs.
 Although programs for computers and the presentation of information „as such” are not patentable, inventions may be patented that require a computer.
 So-called „computer implemented

 inventions” must be based on technical considerations and solve a technical problem.
+Programs for computers are only patentable if the program

 requires a new and inventive hardware of the computer system.
+In addition, computer implemented inventions may have a

 technical character if the used technical means (computer system) are not new.
+Technical inventions may be applied for as patents

-- for Germany - european for 38
+- for Germany- european for 38

 |